-Get your Trek on with everything we know about 'Discovery' season 2

-It had a rocky beginning, but Star Trek: Discovery ended its first season as a critical and commercial success for streaming platform CBS All-Access.
-To the delight of fans, the show received an official “Make it so” on season 2, ensuring that the crew of the U.S.S.
-Discovery will have more adventures among the stars.
+First photos from 'Star Trek: Discovery' season 2 debut during Comic-Con

-The most recent update on the second season of Star Trek: Discovery offers a behind-the-scenes glimpse at the new season that includes a peek at some of the new crew uniforms and ship interiors debuting in the next story arc.
-There’s no official premiere date for the second season yet, but here’s everything we know about Star Trek: Discovery season 2 so far.
+The most recent update on the second season of Star Trek: Discovery offers the first, official photos from the next story arc of the series.
+There’s no official premiere date for the season yet, but here’s everything we know about Star Trek: Discovery season 2 so far.

 New tease, new looks